 Application requirements: The applicant must submit: (1) a nomination letter authored by a member of SCN/DIV 40 and (2) a supporting letter from a nationally-known neuropsychologist (both letters should comment upon the candidate’s work and its impact on the field); (3) a CV; (4) three supporting documents that provide evidence of national/international recognition (e.g., major publications, research grants, documentation of clinical or teaching techniques, a treatment protocol); and (5) a personal statement no longer than 500 words which describes professional accomplishments, long-term goals, and future challenges and directions in the field of neuropsychology.

-Application procedure: The applicant should submit all materials in a single pdf file via e-mail to Douglas Whiteside, Chair, SCN/Div 40 Awards Committee, at email@example.com.
+Application procedure: The applicant should submit all materials in a single pdf file by email to Alicia Ford, Chair, SCN/Div 40 Awards Committee, at email@example.com.

 Scott Sperling, PsyD